Boxing great Floyd Mayweather has been accused of cherry-picking an opponent when bringing two sides of combat sport together in 2017.

 Dillian Whyte, a British heavyweight Pay-Per-View star aiming to cross over to MMA at some point, called out Mayweather for his multi-million dollar clash with Conor McGregor.

-Mayweather targeted McGregor due to his lack of pugilistic skills, according to Whyte.
+According to Whyte, Mayweather targeted McGregor due to his lack of pugilistic skills.
 Who himself wants to face UFC brute Francis Ngannou over two bouts.

 “A lot of guys cherry-pick, Like Floyd Mayweather with Conor McGregor.
 We all knew Floyd was going to beat McGregor.

-“Anyone with any sense knows in a boxing match Floyd’s going to beat him because Connor ain’t got the skill.
+“Anyone with any sense knows Floyd’s going to beat him in a boxing match because Conor ain’t got the skill.

-“But I am trying to make this thing happen with someone who is competitive and someone who can win in Francis Ngannou.
+“But I am trying to make this happen with someone who is competitive and can win in Francis Ngannou.